icbi-lab/IHCount/Workflow.md

 ```
 #### Step 1: Image preprocessing

 Step 1 extracts the layer with the highest resolution (default is 0) from the image container [Aperio, Leica,....] and saves it as .tif.
-The image get tiled into smaller subimages [2000x2000 px] and saved in a subdirectory (imageX.tiles).
+The image gets tiled into smaller subimages [2000x2000 px], saved in a subdirectory (imageX.tiles).

 ```bash
 >>> preprocess [Press Enter]